AfterShip/tracking-sdk-python/README.md

 The AfterShip instance has the following properties which are exactly the same as the API endpoints:

-courier - Get a list of our supported couriers. tracking - Create trackings, update trackings, and get tracking results. last_checkpoint - Get tracking information of the last checkpoint of a tracking. notification - Get, add or remove contacts (sms or email) to be notified when the status of a tracking has changed.
+- courier - Get a list of our supported couriers.
+- tracking - Create trackings, update trackings, and get tracking results.
+- last_checkpoint - Get tracking information of the last checkpoint of a tracking.
+- notification - Get, add or remove contacts (sms or email) to be notified when the status of a tracking has changed.
+- estimated-delivery-date - Get estimated delivery date for your order.

 ### /trackings